Textile industry in Pakistan: Labor rights

 The textile industry is the second largest employment sector in Pakistan.
 Labor costs are estimated to be about five to eight percent of total cost while import income of the sector is estimated to be about $12.5 billion in 2010-11.
 Textile mill owners have often complained that labor costs are "too high" while workers continue to be underpaid and over utilized.
 Factories often do not issue letters of employments to workers and therefore can easily fire them without legal consequences.
 Furthermore, safety and security remains a significant issue at textile, where there are limited checks on exhaust systems, light systems, and waste water disposal.
-This dire state of affairs of labor rights comes in sharp contrast to the growing Pakistan fashion industry, which primary serves the country's elites.
+This dire state of affairs of labor rights comes in sharp contrast to the growing Pakistan fashion industry, which mainly serves the country's elites.